michaelverschoof/enhanced-elements/packages/documentation/index.md

 hero:
     name: Enhanced elements
     text: Like HTML elements, but better
     tagline: Simple, Type Safe and Extensible.
-Like using native HTML elements, but with actual functionality.
+The feel of using native HTML elements but with more functionality.
     actions:
         - theme: brand
           text: Get started